Altinn/altinn-studio-docs/content/app/development/ux/pages/tracks/_index.en.md

 }
 ```

-This prequires that the service `IAppResources` is made available in the class.
+This requires that the service `IAppResources` is made available in the class.
 When the service is already available through dependency injected into the class, only two steps are required:

 1. Create a private variable in the state of the class